 Inclement weather, like rain, ice, snow, and sleet, is even more dangerous for bikers than other drivers.
 Motorcycles have less traction and less visibility than a car, so if it’s going to be less than sunny, save the ride for another day.

-The reason why you see motorcyclists in leather jackets, thick blue jeans, and a protective helmet is because that gear helps protect them from the road in the event of an accident.
-The right gear can also help protect you from the elements and debris that other vehicles may kick up, too.
+The reason why you see motorcyclists in leather jackets, thick blue jeans, and wearing a helmet is because that gear helps protect them from the road in the event of an accident.
+When it comes to motorcycle safety tips, the right gear can also help protect you from the elements and debris that other vehicles may kick up, too.

 Taking an extra five minutes before your ride can save you from a lifetime of recovery if one of those parts fails while you’re on the road.

 5. Be a Good Citizen on the Road

 Remember—you share the road with cars, trucks, and even other motorcyclists.
 Make sure to follow posted speed limits, signal your turn, and follow traffic rules where you ride.
 According to the Insurance Institute for Highway Safety (IIHS), nearly half of all motorcyclist deaths are caused by excessive speed.